 Spring Begins History

 Spring traditionally marks the end of winter and the beginning of a season that signifies longer days and warmer temperatures.
 The first day of Spring is also known as the Vernal Equinox.
-This marks the day that the Suns path is directly over the equator.
-This day also contains equal amounts of day time and night time.
+This marks the day that the Sun's path is directly over the equator.
+This day also contains equal amount of day time and night time.
 This day typically occurs each year on March 20, and on March 21 on some years.

 - The First Day of Spring is also called the Vernal Equinox.